 This is apparent in the shade range, with L’Oréal offering half of the options of Laura Mercier.
 There are also differences between the formulas, as despite being highly sophisticated for a budget base, Skin Paradise does not include some of the more highfalutin nourishing seed oils of Mercier.

-Coverage-wise these both offer a decent light-medium level of pigment that can be built up, but the finishes are what sets them apart.
-Laura Mercier sets down to something closer to a satin foundation look while L’Oréal is undoubtedly more illuminating, with light sheen.
+Coverage-wise these both offer a decent light-medium level of pigment that can be built up with either fingers or a brush (our guide to how to apply tinted moisturizer can help you pick) but the finishes are what sets them apart.
+Laura Mercier sets down to something closer to a satin foundation look while L’Oréal is undoubtedly more illuminating, with a light sheen.

 Which of the two should I buy?